usrm7/discord_bot_functions/README.md

 # discord_bot_functions
 A collection of functions that might be interesting to use in a discord bot.

-kpop.py returns a random k-pop video
+The file 'kpop.py' needs to have a YouTube token to run.
+It will return a random k-pop video to the chat window, when ran inside Discord.